22 million kg of plastics enters our oceans every day.

 One of the greatest threats to our ocean is not from plastic straws- which make up about 0.03% of plastic entering our oceans- but plastic bottles.
 Plastic pollution amongst other things are destroying our oceans but at Zoggs we are taking action.

-From greener packaging and reduction of single use plastics, to recycled fabrics made from waste, and supporting various environmental causes, we believe in doing everything we can to preserve our planet for the future.
+From greener packaging and reduction of single use plastics, to recycled fabrics made from post consumer plastic waste, and supporting various environmental causes, we believe in doing everything we can to preserve our planet for the future.

 Our ambition is to become a greener and more eco-conscious brand as part of the war on plastic.